JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Hessians can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or supplied directly as Hessian–vector products $v \mapsto Hv$.
 This enables algorithms to exploit second-order information without explicitly forming dense (or sparse) Hessians, which is often prohibitively expensive in both computation and memory, particularly in high-dimensional settings.

-## Requirements of the RegularizedProblems.jl package
+## Requirements of the RegularizedProblems.jl

 To model the problem \eqref{eq:nlp}, one defines the smooth part $f$ and the nonsmooth part $h$ as discussed above.
 The package [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl) provides a straightforward way to create such instances, called *Regularized Nonlinear Programming Models*: